yassinetb/yassinetb.github.io/_posts/2024-10-10-phd-north-star.md

 For the past 9 months, I have been spending a vast amount of time thinking and reading about a large variety of Machine Learning and Neuroscience problems and methods.
 I'm often asked what my PhD is about <d-footnote>Hi dad</d-footnote> - and I struggle to answer.
 This is my attempt at answering.

-# A North Star Benchmark to my PhD: The ARC Challenge
+# Part 1 - The ARC Challenge, A North Star Benchmark to my PhD

 Great inventions often hold hidden secrets that only reveal themselves with time.
 This is what I think of Francois Chollet's [Abstraction And Reasoning Corpus (ARC) Challenge](https://arcprize.org/), which has, since I have started thinking about it in August 2022, made me, and countless others, think about an ocean of different problems and research avenues.
 This small dataset of little and simple visual puzzles somehow still holds bullet-proof to the entirety of modern Deep Learning (including the latest iterations of LLMs), and encompasses the vast majority of modern "Artificial Intelligence" challenges.